lanceman2/quickstream/README.md

 to build quickstream:

 ~~~
-gcc make graphviz imagemagick doxygen wget libgtk-3-dev librtlsdr-dev gnuradio-dev
+gcc make graphviz imagemagick doxygen wget libgtk-3-dev librtlsdr-dev gnuradio-dev vim-gtk3 gnome-terminal qt6-base-dev qt6-tools-dev qt6-wayland
 ~~~

-Some of these packages are optional, like the last three -dev packages.
+Some of these packages are optional, like all the packages after the wget package.

 Next download the source from github and cd to the top source directory.